 Conjugate prior relationships

+The following diagram summarizes conjugate prior relationships for a number of common sampling distributions.
 Arrows point from a sampling distribution to its conjugate prior distribution.
 The symbol near the arrow indicates which parameter the prior is unknown.

-These relationships depend critically on choice of parameterization, some of which are uncommon.
+These relationships depends critically on choice of parameterization, some of which are uncommon.
 This page uses the parameterizations that make the relationships simplest to state, not necessarily the most common parameterizations.
 See footnotes below.

 Click on a distribution to see its parameterization.
 Click on an arrow to see posterior parameters.